TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ## Performance

-The part of the program that caused performance issues was the diff algorithm, The type of performance problems I had were mostly being CPU bound, having to generate and compare a lot of data.
+The part of the program that caused performance issues was the diff algorithm and, to a lesser extent, the data normalization step before that.
+The type of performance problems I had were mostly being CPU bound, having to generate and compare a lot of data.
 The large amount of data also often caused memory issues in both languages.
 Inefficiencies in the algorithm often caused both noticeable slowdowns and extreme memory issues at once.